UofT-UTSC-CS-sandbox/final-term-project-pursuiter/pull_request_template.md

 Explain the changes made at a higher level

 ### Testing
--   [ ] Does the code introduced have sufficient test coverage (specify wether unit testing or automated testing and attach results if applicable)?
-If not, include a reasoning and steps required to manually QA.
+-   [ ] Does the code introduced have sufficient test coverage (Please Specify) ?